 The scientific development of the SpiroNose has been driven by the combined efforts of the multidisciplinary team of researchers of the Amsterdam University Medical Centres headed by Prof. Dr. Peter Sterk

-The SpiroNose is a technical and clinical validated integration between routine spirometry and electronic nose (eNose) technology connected in series with each other, allowing diagnosis and stratification of patients with cancer, infectious and inflammatory disease in the doctor’s office.
-Exhaled breath is real-time measured (<1 minute) by the SpiroNose, which is connected to a Gateway for immediate and secure data transmission to the online BreathBase platform, hosted on the Microsoft Azure Western Europe data centre in Middenmeer the Netherlands for automated analysis.
+The SpiroNose is a technical and clinical validated integration between routine spirometry and electronic nose (eNose) technology connected in series with each other.
+Therefore, technique allows diagnosis and stratification of patients with cancer, infectious and inflammatory disease in the doctor’s office.
+Exhaled breath is real-time measured (<1 minute) by the SpiroNose, which is connected to a Gateway for immediate and secure data transmission to the online BreathBase platform.
+The server is hosted on the Microsoft Azure Western Europe data centre in Middenmeer the Netherlands for automated analysis.
 BreathBase, which includes a centralised database, allows secured online sharing of the results between clinical and academic partners at multiple sites and is developed conform the requirements of the following standards: ISO 27001 (Information Security) and NEN 7510 (Information Security in Health Care).

 Easy to use

-A simple measurement manoeuvre (< 1 minute) that is straightforward for participants to perform.
+The measurement manoeuvre is simple and straightforward, for participants to perform.